Self-Checker: Plug-and-Play Modules for Fact-Checking with Large Language Models: Framework

-\paragraph{Verdict Conselor} The primary objective of the \classifier{} module is to analyze the set of claims that require verification, along with the corresponding evidence sentences for each claim.
+\paragraph{Verdict Counselor} The primary objective of the \classifier{} is to analyze the set of claims that require verification, together with the corresponding evidence sentences for each claim.
 This module is responsible for predicting the veracity $r$ of the entire set of claims.
-By examining the provided evidence, the \classifier{} determines the factualness of each claim and assigns appropriate labels such as \emph{supported}, \emph{partially supported}, or \emph{refuted}.
-These individual labels are then aggregated to obtain the final result.
-The veracity labels used by the \classifier{} are predefined, encompassing the degrees of entailment (e.g., supported/partially supported/refuted).
-To accomplish this process, a LLM is prompted with specific instructions.
+By examining the provided evidence, the \classifier{} determines the factuality of each claim and assigns an appropriate veracity label, such as \emph{supported}, \emph{partially supported}, or \emph{refuted}.
+The labels are then aggregated to obtain the final result of the entire set.
+The veracity labels used by the \classifier{} are predefined, encompassing the degrees of entailment (\textit{e.g.}, supported/partially supported/not supported/refuted).
+To accomplish this process, an LLM is prompted with specific instructions.